Tools Support

 Brazil's Coffee Industry Overview

-Brazil has been the world's largest coffee producer for over 150 years, harvesting 66.4 million 60-kg bags in the 2024/25 crop year.
-The country accounts for roughly 35% of global production and exports approximately 45 million bags annually, generating over $9 billion in revenue.
-Coffee is Brazil's third-largest agricultural export behind soybeans and sugar.
+Brazil has led the world in coffee for over 150 years.
+It harvested 66.4 million 60-kg bags in the 2024/25 crop year.
+The country makes roughly 35% of global production.
+It exports about 45 million bags a year, worth over $9 billion.
+Coffee is Brazil's third-largest farm export, behind soybeans and sugar.

-Production is concentrated in four key states: Minas Gerais (the largest, producing ~50% of national output, primarily Arabica from the Cerrado and Sul de Minas regions), São Paulo (the traditional coffee heartland, second-largest Arabica producer), Espírito Santo (the leading Robusta/Conilon producer, critical for instant coffee and blends), and Bahia (a fast-growing region with modern irrigated farms in the western Cerrado).
+Production centers on four key states.
+Minas Gerais is the largest, making about 50% of national output.
+It's mostly Arabica from the Cerrado and Sul de Minas regions.
+São Paulo is the old coffee heartland and the second-largest Arabica producer.
+Espírito Santo leads in Robusta/Conilon, key for instant coffee and blends.
+Bahia is a fast-growing region, with modern irrigated farms in the western Cerrado.

 Export Process Step-by-Step

-The Brazilian coffee export process begins with registration at MAPA (Ministério da Agricultura, Pecuária e Abastecimento), the federal agency overseeing agricultural exports.
-Exporters must hold an active MAPA registration and a valid RADAR (Registro e Rastreamento da Atuação dos Intervenientes Aduaneiros) authorization from the Receita Federal to access the Siscomex foreign trade system.
+The Brazilian coffee export process starts when you register with MAPA.
+MAPA is the federal agency that oversees farm exports.
+Its full name is Ministério da Agricultura, Pecuária e Abastecimento.
+Exporters must hold an active MAPA registration.
+They also need a valid RADAR permit from the Receita Federal.
+RADAR stands for Registro e Rastreamento da Atuação dos Intervenientes Aduaneiros.
+This gives access to the Siscomex foreign trade system.

-The ICO (International Coffee Organization) Certificate of Origin is mandatory for all coffee exports.
-Issued by CECAFÉ (Conselho dos Exportadores de Café do Brasil), it certifies the origin, grade, and classification of the coffee.
-The exporter must submit the export contract, invoice, and classification certificate to CECAFÉ.
-Processing takes 1-3 business days.
+The ICO (International Coffee Organization) origin paper is required for all coffee exports.
+CECAFÉ (Conselho dos Exportadores de Café do Brasil) issues it.
+It confirms the origin, grade, and class of the coffee.
+You must send the export contract, invoice, and classification certificate to CECAFÉ.
+This takes 1-3 business days.

-Finally, the exporter registers the DU-E (Declaração Única de Exportação) on Siscomex, attaches all supporting documents (commercial invoice, packing list, bill of lading, phytosanitary certificate, ICO certificate), and awaits customs clearance — typically 1-2 days for green channel (no inspection) or 3-7 days if selected for physical inspection.
+Finally, you register the DU-E (Declaração Única de Exportação) on Siscomex.
+They attach all supporting documents.
+These are the commercial invoice and packing list.
+Add the bill of lading, phytosanitary certificate, and ICO certificate.
+Then they wait for customs clearance.
+This usually takes 1-2 days for the green channel, with no inspection.
+It takes 3-7 days if picked for physical inspection.

 Shipping Modes for Coffee

-The vast majority of commercial coffee exports from Brazil move by ocean freight in FCL (Full Container Load).
-A standard 20ft container holds approximately 250 bags of 60 kg each (15 metric tons), while a 40ft container accommodates up to 400 bags (24 metric tons).
-FCL is the most cost-effective and secure option for volumes above 10 metric tons.
+Most commercial coffee exports from Brazil move by ocean freight.
+They use FCL, or Full Container Load.
+A standard 20ft container holds about 250 bags of 60 kg each (15 metric tons).
+A 40ft container holds up to 400 bags (24 metric tons).
+FCL is the cheapest and safest choice for volumes above 10 metric tons.

-LCL (Less-Than-Container Load) is used for specialty micro-lots, samples, and small exporters shipping fewer than 10 bags.
-While LCL offers flexibility for small volumes, it involves more handling at CFS (Container Freight Station) and longer transit times.
-For specialty coffee, the additional handling also increases the risk of quality degradation from moisture exposure.
+LCL (Less-Than-Container Load) works for specialty micro-lots and samples.
+It also suits small exporters shipping fewer than 10 bags.
+LCL is flexible for small volumes.
+But it means more handling at CFS (Container Freight Station).
+Transit times run longer too.
+For specialty coffee, that extra handling raises risk too.
+Quality can suffer from moisture.

 Shipping ModeCapacityCost Range (Santos → US East Coast)Transit TimeBest For